Land drainage consent

 All plans and drawings must be drawn up by an engineer or surveyor and at a clearly stated appropriate scale.

-When you have all the documents ready and you've completed the form, please send everything to us with a cheque for payment.
-You can email us electronic versions of the form and documents, but you'll need to put the cheque in the post.
+When you have all the documents ready and you've completed the form, please send everything to us and complete the online form to make a payment.
+You can email us electronic versions of the form and documents.
+No applications will be processed until payment has been made and received.

 Email the land drainage consent team